lxander42/PKM-Public/3RESOURCES/STANDARDS/System-wide Tags.md

 created: 2023-10-20
 tags:
   - system-info
-modified: 2023-12-05
+modified: 2024-08-30
 ---
 ## Description
-This document outlines the proper use of various tags within this [Personal Knowledge Management](../../2AREAS/PERSONAL%20KNOWLEDGE%20MANAGEMENT/Personal%20Knowledge%20Management.md) System
+This document outlines the proper use of various tags within this [Personal Knowledge Management](../../2AREAS/PERSONAL%20KNOWLEDGE%20MANAGEMENT/Personal%20Knowledge%20Management.md) System.

+Want to modify this eventually to include elements from [pjeby/tag-wrangler: Rename, merge, toggle, and search tags from the Obsidian tag pane (github.com)](https://github.com/pjeby/tag-wrangler).

 ## Rules